Aethylred/puppet-gitlab/README.md

 # Upgrading Gitlab

-The upgrade process is semi-automated, this ensures that the Gitlab application state is not lost.
+The upgrade process is a WORK IN PROGRESS!
+Don't do it.

+...the puppet manifest creates a new database, rather than updating it, which drops everything. (also, yay for test servers that caught this before going into production)

 1. Before upgrading stop Gitlab.